learning-quantum-computing/learning-quantum-computing.github.io/_posts/2020-01-30-core-1-introduction-to-quantum.markdown

 >       * The Quantization of the Hydrogen Atom
 >       * Classical Physics/Mechanics vs. Quantum Physics/Mechanics
 >       * From Classical Physics/Mechanics to Quantum Physics/Mechanics
->       * Brief Timeline of QuantumPhysics/Mechanics
+>       * Brief Timeline of Quantum Physics/Mechanics
 >       * Examples of Mathematical and Algebraic Formulations of Quantum Physics/Mechanics
 >       * From Quantum Physics/Mechanics to Computing Models